hirrolot/poica/README.md

 </details>

+`EXTRACT` just creates new variables of the appropriate types and assigns them values from `triangle`.
 Compare the above code to this version of `compute_area`:

 ```c
 double compute_area(Triangle triangle) {